 The cultural divide is also dictated by the different technological possibilities available and what users are allowed to use.
-In Europe, for example the internet is used for connecting business and the Internet of Things (IoT) is making rapid inroads into a number of industries already.
-In areas of my region - in both Africa and Russia - there simply isn’t the connectivity speeds, or in some cases connection capability, to make this happen.
-So we have to be more innovative, whilst meeting the needs of the user.
+In Europe, for example, the Internet is used for connecting business, and the Internet of Things (IoT) is making rapid inroads into a number of industries already.
+In areas of my region – in both Africa and Russia – there simply aren’t the connectivity speeds, or in some cases, connection capability, to make this happen.
+So we have to be more innovative, while meeting the needs of the user.

-Of course, we have the global leapfrogging phenomenon where technologically less advanced countries jump generations of legacy technologies to adopt more advanced solutions.
-In some cases, for example, building quality fixed networks was prohibitive so regions have ended up with mobile.
-Moscow is certainly ahead of 4G compared to many European countries and its users pay less.
+Of course, we have the global leapfrogging phenomenon where technologically less-advanced countries jump generations of legacy technologies to adopt more advanced solutions.
+In some cases, building quality fixed networks was prohibitive, so regions ended up with mobile.
+Moscow is certainly ahead of 4G compared to many European countries, and its users pay less.
 Muscovites pay less than 10 euros for unlimited 4G.

-This leapfrogging changes cultural heritage – using the latest technology that previous generations did not have changes mind sets.
+This leapfrogging changes cultural heritage; using the latest technology that previous generations did not have changes mind sets.
 There are also discrepancies between developed and non-developed parts of countries that need to be taken into account when looking at statistics.
-I was reading an article, for example, that said 52 percent of Russian people said if they did not have the internet tomorrow it would not change their lives.
+I was reading an article that reported 52 percent of Russian people said if they did not have the Internet tomorrow, it would not change their lives.
 Yet there are 900,000 software developers in Russia.
 This is a huge paradox.

 There are initiatives, in which Orange is helping, to address this.
 It supports the Digital India program, for example, which was launched to digitally empower Indian people.
 At the same time, Orange Healthcare is working on m-health solutions in Africa, where 62 percent of the population resides in rural areas.
 These solutions will bring critical services to the people.